divyanshi2323/Explainable-AI-System/README.md

 ## Project Overview

 This project develops an Explainable Artificial Intelligence (XAI) system for predicting the risk of heart disease using Machine Learning.
-Unlike traditional black-box models, this application explains the reasoning behind every prediction using SHAP and LIME, making the model more transparent and trustworthy.
+Unlike traditional black-box models, this application explains the reasoning behind every prediction using SHAP , making the model more transparent and trustworthy.
 The system is deployed through a Streamlit web application that allows users to interactively predict heart disease risk and visualize feature importance.

 ## Features

-✔ Predicts heart disease risk using Machine Learning
+- Predicts heart disease risk using Machine Learning

-✔ Explains predictions using SHAP
+- Explains predictions using SHAP

-✔ Generates local explanations using LIME

-✔ Interactive Streamlit web interface
+- Interactive Streamlit web interface

-✔ Visualizes feature importance
+- Visualizes feature importance

-✔ Improves transparency of AI predictions
+- Improves transparency of AI predictions

 ## Technologies Used